arorrashivani/dsa-with-javascript/Practice/linked list/reverse-a-linked-list .md

     <img src="../../images/ll-reverse-a2.jpg">
 </center>

+Follow the steps below to solve the problem:

+- Initialize three pointers prev as NULL, curr as head, and next as NULL.
+- Iterate through the linked list.
+In a loop, do the following:
+  - Before changing the next of curr, store the next node
+    - next = curr -> next
+  - Now update the next pointer of curr to the prev
+    - curr -> next = prev
+  - Update prev as curr and curr as next
+    - prev = curr
+    - curr = next

 ```
 class Solution {
     //Function to reverse a linked list.
     reverseList(head) {
-        // Initialize pointer 'temp' at
-        // head of the linked list
-        let temp = head;

-        // Initialize a pointer 'prev' to null
-        // representing the previous node
-        // (initially none)
         let prev = null;

-        // Traversing the list, continue until
-        // 'temp' reaches the end (null)
+        let current = node;
+        let next = null;

-        while (temp !== null) {
+        while (current != null) {
-            // Store the next node in
-            // 'front' to preserve the reference
-            let front = temp.next;

-            // Reverse direction of current node's
-            // 'next' pointer to point to 'prev'
+            next = current.next;

-            temp.next = prev;
+            current.next = prev;

-            // Move 'prev' to the current node,
-            // preparing it for the next iteration
+            // Update
-            prev = temp;
+            prev = current;

-            // Move 'temp' to the 'front' node
-            // (the next node), advancing traversal
-            temp = front;
+            current = next;
         }

-        // Return the new head of
-        // the reversed linked list
+        node = prev;
-        return prev;
+        return node;
     }
 }
 ```

 ```
-Time Complexity: O(N) The code traverses the entire linked list once, where 'n' is the number of nodes in the list.
+Time Complexity: O(N) The code traverses the entire linked list once,
+where 'n' is the number of nodes in the list.
 This traversal has a linear time complexity, O(n).

-Space Complexity: O(1) The code uses only a constant amount of additional space, regardless of the linked list's length.
-This is achieved by using three pointers (prev, temp and front) to reverse the list without any significant extra memory usage, resulting in constant space complexity, O(1).
+Space Complexity: O(1) The code uses only a constant amount of additional space,
+regardless of the linked list's length.
+This is achieved by using three pointers (prev, temp and front)
+to reverse the list without any significant extra memory usage, resulting in constant space complexity, O(1).
 ```

 ## Reverse a linked list using Recursion